MaterializeInc/materialize/ci/README.md

 At the time of writing, we use EC2's c5.2xlarge instances, which have 8 vCPUs (i.e., hyperthreads) and 16GB of memory.
 These instances cost approximately $250 per month, so the stack is configured to downscale aggressively.
-We leave one instance running at all times, however, to minimize latency; this agent will have a warm Cargo and Docker cache, and so will typically be much faster at running builds.

-TODO(benesch): we should hook up sccache with a distributed storage engine, so that fresh build agents don't need to recompile the world from scratch.

-TODO(benesch): we could consider warming the Docker cache, so that fresh build agents don't need to waste time downloading the latest Docker images.
+We run two CloudFormation stacks, "buildkite" and "buildkite-builders."
+At the time of writing, the builders stack is configured to always run exactly one agent, though we may need to bump this in the future.
+Pipelines are written so that the builders stack is used to run `cargo build`, then immediately farm the resulting binaries out to agents on the other stack.
+That way agents in the builder stack have a warm Cargo and Docker cache, and will typically build much faster because they don't need to recompile all dependencies.

 ## Buildkite configuration